Please enter your email below to subscribe

 Protecting your key assets includes protecting your employees, students and customers.
 There are multitudes of things to consider and certainly to explore in future discussions.
 But fundamental to all of this is that good leaders will protect their assets and ensure that their business develops a plan of action and takes steps to mitigate risks.
 Sadly, those who seek to do harm are often meticulous planners obsessed with the success of their terror.
 You can improve the chances of saving more lives by committing to develop a plan of action and training your employees or students to be better prepared.

 John P. Torres is the chief operating officer of the Guidepost Solutions Security and Technology Consulting group ensuring our security experts are leveraging cross-functional expertise to build best-in-class solutions.
 Previously, he was the Special Agent in Charge for Homeland Security Investigations in Washington, D.C. and Virginia.
 John’s background includes more than 27 years of experience providing investigative and security management for the U.S. Department of Homeland Security and U.S. Department of Justice, including serving as the Acting Director and the Deputy Director of U.S. Immigration and Customs Enforcement.
-He can be contacted at firstname.lastname@example.org.
+John can be reached at email@example.com.